denysbotyhin/secret_box/README.md

-# SecureBox teset task
+# SecureBox test task

-The repository is created in order to implement, share and discuss the code written for the job interview preparation.
+The repository is created in order to implement, share and discuss the code written for the job interview test task.

 ## Quick start